-There are a number of variables in the order of service itself depending on your specific requirements, i.e. music, readings, hymns, etc. If you would like to see a typical order of service is available to download.
+There are a number of variables in the order of service itself depending on your specific requirements, i.e. music, readings, hymns, etc. If you would like to see a typical order of service, please ask the Chaplain’s Secretary.

 The College has two Organ Scholars who are available to play at weddings; the usual fee for playing is £150.
 The organ scholars may have repertoire suggestions and always welcome your choice of music, within the bounds of possibility for the Balliol Chapel Organ.
 The Chaplain’s Secretary has contact details for the Organ Scholars should you wish to be in touch with them.

 It may be possible to hold your wedding reception in College.
 The College has a very busy conference schedule outside term time and facilities may not always be available.
 It is strongly advised that you contact the Conference and Events Manager as early as possible in order to investigate availability.

-For weddings, couples are required to obtain a Special Licence, currently £325; and a fee of £150 is payable to St Mary Magdalen Parish for use of the parish marriage registers (details are available from the Chaplain’s Secretary).
+For weddings, couples are required to obtain a Special Licence, currently £350 (see above); and a fee of £150 is payable to St Mary Magdalen Parish for use of the parish marriage registers (details are available from the Chaplain’s Secretary).
 The Chaplain’s fee is £250 for conducting weddings or marriage blessings which is the same as for weddings in a parish church.
 The fee for use of the College Chapel is £400.
 Catering costs will vary according to your requirements.
 If you would like one of the organ scholars to play at the wedding, their current fee is £150.

 Religious service after civil marriage or civil partnership